Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 > Here are some tips to save you headaches:
 >
 > - Make sure your folder name is descriptive
 > - Make sure no spaces are included in folder names.
-Spaces easily leads
+Spaces easily lead to
->   to mistakes as this often requires extra user input (e.g. put the path between
+>   mistakes as they often requires extra user input (e.g. put the path between
 >   quotes).
-Furthermore often software contains bugs or doesn't even support
+Furthermore often software contains bugs when dealing with spaces
->   spaces in paths.
+>   in paths or doesn't even support them.
 > - Make sure total paths don't get too long.
 This can make for quite unreadable
 >   paths.
 And furthermore, by default Windows has a character limit of 260
 >   characters for paths.
 Therefore, don't make folder names too long.
 By the way,